RussellLuo/protoc-go-plugins/README.md

 #### Examples

-See [examples](examples) to find out how to expose a simple gRPC service as an HTTP service.
+See [examples](examples) to find out how to expose a simple gRPC service as an HTTP service on the same port.

 ## License